Enter the Game of Death

+Enter the Game of Death (死亡魔塔 (Sǐ wáng mó tǎ, sei2 mong4 mo1 taap3); lit.
+Tower of Death) is a 1978 martial arts film directed by Joseph Velasco.
+Bolo Yeung also stars as the character Yang San being beaten first in the film.

 Plot

-There's a mysterious Chinese document that's hidden in the Tower of Death, and evil Japanese occupiers want to get their hands on it.
+There is a mysterious Chinese document that is hidden in the Tower of Death, and evil Japanese occupiers want to get their hands on it.
 Meanwhile, a Chinese fighter named Mr. Ang (Bruce Le) is training in the forest, only to be challenged by several Japanese fighters as well as one of the main Japanese henchmen Bolo (Bolo Yeung).
 He defeats the other fighters, but flees from Bolo when he pulls out a sword.
 Mr. Ang and Bolo meet again in a wrestling ring, where Mr. Ang once again defeats Bolo.

-Mr. Ang's victory impresses the Japanese who want to hire him to go to the Tower of Death.
+Mr. Ang's victory impresses the Japanese, who want to hire him to go to the Tower of Death.
 However, Mr. Ang is a Chinese nationalist and refuses.
 This leads to Mr. Ang being challenged by another group of Japanese fighters in another forest, with Mr. Ang once again reigning victorious.
 Shortly afterwards, Mr. Ang discovers that a woman he thought was working for the Japanese is actually an undercover Chinese agent.
 They make a plan to retrieve the document from the Tower of Death.

-They arrive at the Tower of Death and Mr. Ang enters the tower.
-On the first floor he fights a monk.
-On the second floor he fights a man who uses snakes as weapons.
-On the third floor he fights a nunchaku master.
-On the fourth floor he fights a possessed man who attacks when a red lamp is turned on and a shaolin master.
-On the final floor he fights a brute.
-However he discovers that the document is not in the tower.
+They arrive at the Tower of Death and Mr. Ang enters the tower to encounter each of the following Tower Guardians: